MADHURYAHAIT/Web-Login-System/README.md

 <h3>Some Important Commands :</h3>

-1. Create a virtual environment :
+1. Create a virtual environment
 -> virtualenv venv

 2. To activate it
--> source venv/bin/activate
+-> source venv/bin/activate (for mac)

 3. Install Django
 -> pip install django